Search the Health Library

 3. What does it mean if my report mentions E-cadherin?

-E-cadherin is a test that the pathologist uses to help determine if the hyperplasia is ductal or lobular.
+E-cadherin is a test that the pathologist uses to help determine if cancer cells are ductal or lobular.
 If your report does not mention E-cadherin, it means that this test was not necessary to make the distinction.

 4. What does it mean if my ductal carcinoma in-situ is described as being “cribriform”, micropapillary”, “apocrine”, “comedo”, “with comedonecrosis”, “papillary”, or “solid”?

-These are different microscopic appearances of ductal carcinoma in-situ and may influence the treatment that your doctor recommends.
+These are different microscopic appearances of ductal carcinoma in-situ that may have little importance for determining the best treatment.

 5. What does it mean if my ductal carcinoma in-situ is described as being “low grade”, “intermediate grade”, or “high grade”; or “nuclear grade 1”, “nuclear grade 2”, or “nuclear grade 3”; or “low mitotic rate”, “intermediate mitotic rate”, or “high mitotic rate”?